-The event office and booking office must inform event organisers of the goals as well, but are of course not responsible for keeping track of new goals.
+The event office and booking office must inform event organisers of the goals as part of the information they provide to event organisers.
 The SEE programme must proactively approach large event organisers and the event and booking office with the exact implications of new goals.